-The FIFA World Cup 2010 is still a few weeks away, and yet now is the time to start planning and preparing for how you will manage your company and your employees during this month long event, which runs from 11th June to the 11th July.
-Park City have put together this information for employers which highlights the problems that should be anticipated and the steps that you, the employer, could take to minimise disruption and maximise productivity.
+The FIFA World Cup 2010 is still a few weeks away, and yet now is the time to start planning and preparing for how you will manage your company and your employees during this month-long event, which runs from 11th June to 11th July.
+Park City has put together this information for employers which highlights the problems that should be anticipated and the steps that you, the employer, could take to minimise disruption and maximise productivity.

 What can employers do?

 The key when organising how to manage major events is to plan as early as possible and to ensure that, when the event arrives, you are not taken by surprise.
 You should talk openly with your employees, letting them know what

 your plans will be during the World Cup and finding out what your workforce plan to do during the tournament.

 In the weeks leading up to a major event, you should use this time to put in place the correct procedures for absence management and sickness reporting.
 You should also remind all your employees what your attendance, vacation, sickness and absence policies are and advise them to read these so that they fully understand the procedure for reporting absence and the penalties for incorrect or dishonest claims.